 Because money orders are a type of guaranteed payment instrument that requires upfront cash, credit card issuers treat them as a cash equivalent transaction.
 These transactions are handled the same as a cash advance.
 Check out your credit card agreement and you'll see the ways that cash advance transactions are far more expensive than purchases and even balance transfers.

-Your cash advance limit may be lower than your regular credit limit and in some cases, it might even be $0.
+Credit card issuers occasionally set a lower cash advance limit and in some cases, it might even be $0.
 This impacts the amount of the money order you can purchase.
-Check your available cash advance limit to be sure you have enough room for the amount you need, especially if you have a balance on the credit card you want to use.
+Check your available cash advance limit to be sure you have enough room for the amount you need, especially if you already have a balance on the credit card you want to use.
 Your credit card issuer may not let you go over your limit, even if you've opted-in to having over-the-limit transactions processed.

-The money order purchases will have a high interest rate and no grace period.
-Typically when you make purchases with your credit card, you can avoid a finance charge by paying the balance in full by the due date.
-You don't have this option with a money order purchase.
-Cash advance interest rates are higher than the rates for purchases, making the interest paid on a money order purchase higher than a regular purchase of the same amount.
+Like cash advances, the money order purchases will have a high interest rate and no grace period.
+The absence of a grace period eliminates opportunity to avoid a finance charges as you could with regular purchases.
+Since cash advance interest rates are higher than the rates for purchases the interest paid on a money order purchase higher than a regular purchase of the same amount.

 If you have another balance on your credit card, paying off the expensive money order will be tricky.
-The minimum payment will always go to the balance with the highest interest rate, which will be your money order.
-The credit card issuer chooses how to apply anything above the minimum and that will typically be the lower interest rate balance.
+The minimum payment will always go to the balance with the lowest interest rate.
+The credit card issuer chooses how to apply anything above the minimum and that will typically be the balance with the highest interest rate.
 The result is that your money order balance (the most expensive one) goes down slowly because it's accruing so much interest.

 No Credit Card Rewards on Money Order Purchases